 ERP is also an effective treatment for phobias, anxiety-related disorders, and panic disorders.

-- Handle anxiety-provoking situations with ease and comfortability
+- Handling anxiety-provoking situations with ease and comfort

-- Understand the thoughts of fear that form our belief systems
+- Understanding the thoughts of fear that form our belief systems

-- Identify people, events, and situations in our lives that have reinforced these fears
+- Identifying people, events, and situations in our lives that have reinforced these fears

-- Develop new, functional cognitions and provide insight and skills to living a healthier, more fulfilling life
+- Developing new, functional cognitions and provide insight and skills to living a healthier, more fulfilling life